 Expressed as a formula, Break-Even is:

-Total Overheads (expenses) / Gross Profit %, which is calculated by dividing the total cost of sales by the total sales, expressed as a percentage.
+Total Overheads (expenses) / Gross Profit %, GP% is calculated by dividing the total cost of sales by the total sales, expressed as a percentage.

-You know that your mark-up on your products is 100% on purchase price.
-Thus your sales value was $20, 000.00.
+You know that your mark-up on your products is 100% on the purchase price.
+Thus, your sales value was R208, 000.00.
 Your gross profit percentage is calculated as follows:

 Break Even Point calculation:

-Therefore, to break even, thus making zero profit, ensuring that you cover all your costs and running expenses, you will have to make minimum sales of $14.583.34 per month.
+Therefore, to break even, thus making zero profit, but ensuring that you cover all your costs and running expenses, you will have to make minimum sales of R208,000 per month.
 This premise will hold true whilst your costs and expenses remain the same.
-But, as long as your Gross Profit Percentage remains unchanged, the method of calculation will always remain true, although the Break Even Point value will change.
+But, as long as your gross profit percentage remains unchanged, the method of calculation will always remain true, although the Break-Even Point value will change.

 I suggest that you try this calculation out for yourself using a number of different scenarios to gain some experience.

-Vaughan, an accountant with 35 years experience, writer of books and articles to help the business owner better manage their business..
+Vaughan, an accountant with 35 years of experience, is a writer of books and articles to help business owners and freelancers successfully manage their businesses.

 Email address: firstname.lastname@example.org